-- B. The following treatment levels are required for the soil types as described in Table 703.1: - (1) type Ia secondary treatment and disinfection; - (2) type Ib, II, and III primary treatment; and - (3) type IV secondary treatment with a low pressure dosed disposal system. - C. The following treatment levels are required for the depth of suitable soil: - (1) greater than or equal to 4 feet of suitable soil primary treatment; - (2) from 2 to 4 feet of suitable soil secondary treatment and disinfection; and - (3) less than or equal to 2 feet of suitable soil tertiary treatment and disinfection. - D. The following treatment levels are required for the hydraulic loading rates and lot size: - (1) less than or equal to 500 gallons per day per acre with a minimum lot size of 0.75 acre primary treatment; and - (2) greater than 500 gallons per day per acre or less than 0.75 acre tertiary treatment. - (3) For lots less than 3/4 acre overlaying naturally occurring anoxic groundwater, secondary treatment shall be required and tertiary treatment may be required.
-To be exempt from tertiary treatment requirements, the permit applicant shall show by clear and convincing evidence that the discharge of liquid waste shall not degrade a body of water. - E. A non-discharging system may be used in lieu of advanced treatment. - F. A mound system in accordance with 20.7.3.807 NMACmay be used to meet clearance requirements or to overcome soil type limitations in lieu of advanced treatment. - G. If the existing level of nitrate in the groundwater exceeds 5 mg/l, a more advanced level of nitrogen reduction as set forth in Subsection B of 20.7.3.603 NMAC may be required.
-[20.7.3.605 NMAC N, 9/1/05]
+- The following treatment levels are required for the soil types as described in Table 703.1: - (1) type Ia secondary treatment and disinfection; - (2) type Ib, II, and III primary treatment; and - (3) type IV primary treatment with an appropriate disposal method as approved by the department. - C. The following treatment levels are required for the depth of suitable soil: - (1) greater than or equal to 4 feet of suitable soil primary treatment; - (2) 1 to less than 4 feet of suitable soil secondary treatment and disinfection; and - (3) no discharge with less than 1 foot of suitable soil to groundwater, karst or fractured bedrock. - D. The following treatment levels are required for hydraulic loading rates and lot size: - (1) less than or equal to 500 gallons per day per acre with a minimum lot size of 0.75 acre primary treatment; and - (2) greater than 500 gallons per day per acre or less than 0.75 acre tertiary treatment. - (3) For lots less than 3/4 acre overlaying naturally occurring anoxic groundwater, secondary treatment shall be required and tertiary treatment may be required.
+To be exempt from tertiary treatment requirements, the permit applicant shall show by clear and convincing evidence that the discharge of liquid waste shall not degrade a body of water.

+E. A non-discharging system may be used in lieu of advanced treatment.

+F. A mound system in accordance with 20.7.3.807 NMAC may be used to meet clearance requirements or to overcome soil type limitations in lieu of advanced treatment.

+G. If the existing level of nitrate in the groundwater exceeds 5 mg/l, a more advanced level of nitrogen reduction as set forth in Subsection B of 20.7.3.603 NMAC may be required.
+[20.7.3.605 NMAC - N, 9/1/05; A, 4/1/07]